 A supplement (OB-tillägg) is paid when regular working hours are during inconvenient/unsocial times, such as nights and weekends.
 Hours that are considered inconvenient are regulated through the Local Term Agreement, Appendix 4.

 Inconvenient hours are compensated as simple, qualified or incremental OB.

 The total amount of OB supplements are summed up each calendar month and rounded off to the nearest half hour.

 When you are on standby time you are obliged to be at your employer’s disposal during work-free hours.
 When on standby time you must be available by phone and if called to duty able to go directly to your workplace.

 Daily and weekly rest time is regulated by the Swedish Working Hours Act.

-On-call duty is regulated through the (in Swedish only) Local Term Agreement, Appendix 7.
+standby time is regulated through the (in Swedish only) Local Term Agreement, Appendix 7.